jimrossuk/football/README.md

 The exercise is to create a tool which randomly picks 5-a-side football teams from a list of 10 names (10 players = 2 teams of 5).

-It’s up to you how you implement this, with JavaScript, PHP, as a web page, or as an app.

 To start the app,

 In the command line:

-gi
 git clone git@github.com:/jimrossuk/football
 ant up